 How long should I wait to get pregnant after having radioiodine treatment?

-Hospital policy mandates a pregnancy test on the day before or the day of treatment for all women of childbearing age.
+Hospital policy requires a pregnancy test on the day before or the day of treatment for all women of childbearing age.

 I don’t need a pregnancy test because my husband had a vasectomy, right?

 Wrong!
-You still need to have a pregnancy test.
-Please refer to the answer above.
+You still need to have a pregnancy test as it is hospital policy.

-Treat them as people or, better yet, children.
-Their thyroid glands are much more sensitive than adult human thyroid glands, so besides the “double-arm’s length rule,” we also advise you to limit holding your pets for four (4) days.
+Treat pets as people or, better yet, children.
+Their thyroid glands are much more sensitive than adult human thyroid glands.
+Besides the “double-arm’s length rule,” you should also avoid holding your pets for 4 days.

-If you are a UW Health Patient and have any other questions or concerns, we will gladly help you with them.
-You can reach us at (608) 263-1462.
-If you are a UW Health Patient and live out of the area, call 1-800-323-8942 and ask for the Nuclear Medicine Clinic.
+If you are a UW Health patient and have any other questions or concerns, we will gladly help you with them.